What is Early Case Assessment (ECA)

 The traditional approach to ECA has been to collect all potentially relevant ESI at the outset of a legal matter before analyzing its relevance.
 While this approach can aid in early evidence preservation, it is fraught with inefficiency since a high percentage of the collected data, such as duplicates and meaningless system files, is not going to be responsive to the matter.

-E-Discovery technology has evolved to allow parties to quickly garner critical information about a case with regards to data volumes and types, in some cases without actually collecting the data.
-This method of analysis is known as in-place ECA and can be used to unearth truly relevant documents and conduct much more targeted collections.
-Despite the benefits of in-place ECA, many companies rely on search technologies that are designed to support the traditional ECA model.
-There are very few true in-place ECA applications on the market today.
+E-Discovery technology has evolved to allow parties to assess critical case information about a case with regards to data volumes and types without actually collecting the data.
+This method of analysis is known as in-place ECA and can be used to unearth relevant documents and conduct more targeted collections.
+Despite the benefits of in-place ECA, many companies still rely on search technologies that are designed to support the traditional ECA model.

 An effective ECA process is dependent on a variety of factors that stretch from one end of an e-discovery project to the other.
 Holes in the e-discovery workflow or areas of inefficiency directly impact the efficacy of your ECA activities.
 Some best practices to keep in mind that will directly impact the ECA process include: